 Finally, when $X=\HH^2\times\E^1$ and $X=\widetilde{SL_2(\R)}$, it is due to Rieffel \cite{rieffel:qiH2xR}, see also \cite[\textsection 5.2]{kapovich:leeb:qi3man}.
 Note that these two geometries are quasi-isometric. \endp

-Notice that geometric $3$-manifolds with negative Euler characteristic are hyperbolic, i.e., modeled on $\HH^3$.
+Notice that geometric three-manifolds with negative Euler characteristic are hyperbolic, i.e., modeled on $\HH^3$.

-From a strong invariance of the geometric decomposition under quasi-isometry, Kapovich-Leeb \cite{kapovich:leeb:qi3man} deduce the quasi-isometric rigidity of fundamental groups of irreducible non-geometric $3$-manifolds with zero Euler characteristic.
+From a strong invariance of the geometric decomposition under quasi-isometry, Kapovich--Leeb \cite{kapovich:leeb:qi3man} deduce the quasi-isometric rigidity of fundamental groups of irreducible non-geometric three-manifolds with zero Euler characteristic.
 We will give more details in \textsection \ref{scn:torus decomposition} since we will use this invariance to prove Theorem \ref{thm:main1}.

-\begin{theorem}[Kapovich-Leeb] Let $G$ be a group quasi-isometric to the fundamental group of an irreducible non-geometric Haken compact $3$-manifold $M$ with zero Euler characteristic.
-Then there is a short exact sequence where $F<G$ is a finite group and $Q$ has a finite index subgroup isomorphic to the fundamental group of an irreducible non-geometric compact $3$-manifold $M$ with zero Euler characteristic. \end{theorem}
+\begin{theorem}[Kapovich--Leeb] Let $G$ be a group quasi-isometric to the fundamental group of an irreducible non-geometric Haken compact three-manifold $M$ with zero Euler characteristic.
+Then there is a short exact sequence where $F<G$ is a finite group and $Q$ has a finite index subgroup isomorphic to the fundamental group of an irreducible non-geometric compact three-manifold $M'$ with zero Euler characteristic. \end{theorem}

-By the geometrization theorem (Theorem \ref{thm:geometrization}), any non-geometric compact $3$ manifold is Haken (see the next section for a definition).
+By the geometrization theorem (Theorem \ref{thm:geometrization}), any non-geometric compact three-manifold is Haken (see the next section for a definition).
 Thus we get Theorem \ref{thm:zero exact seq} simply by combining Theorems \ref{thm:list geom} and \ref{thm:non geom}.